nunto/RPiSensors/README.md

 ## File Changes

 There are some changes required to make the page functional; changing the db_config file to contain the proper credentials, and adjusting the IP in the fetch statements to match your computer's IP.

+## Notes

+Phase out the use of retrieve_data.php.
+Using query.php in the same method I've used it for all of the widgets would keep consistency.
+I did not have time to finish this but can do it at any point in the future.

+Additionally, the same lines of code are used across all the widgets to retrieve data.
+Consider turning this into a function in a js class that you call from each widget.